Vancouver is located in British Columbia and is surrounded by beautiful mountains as well as the Pacific Ocean ocean.

 Stroll through the streets of Gastown

-Great, now that you've got a full tummy and the necessary caffeine it's time to get going!
+Great, now that you've got a full tummy and the necessary caffeine shot it's time to get going!
 One of the oldest neighborhoods in Vancouver is Gastown.

 Admire the view from Canada Place

-Hop on the Aqua Bus to Granville Island (or walk across Granville Bridge for a great view)
+Hop on the Aqua Bus to Granville Island

 Have lunch at Granville Island Public Market

-There are soooooooooooo many delicious things to eat at the famous Granville Island Public Market… Because it's an indoor market this is also a great activity for a rainy Vancouver day!
+Because Granville Island Public Market is held indoor it's also a great activity for a rainy Vancouver day!

-On the Granville Island website you can find itineraries with suggested activities.
+On the Granville Island website, you can find itineraries with suggested activities.
 You can choose from several itineraries, depending on how much time you plan to spend on the island.

 Visit the Vancouver Art Gallery

 If you are into art you must visit the Vancouver Art Gallery!
 The gallery was founded in 1931 and is one of North America’s leading visual arts institutions.

 Have dinner at Ramen Gojiro

 I'm seriously addicted to Japanese food and was very happy to find this little restaurant.
-Whenever we walked past this place, there was always a line outside.
-It’s worth the wait though, my huge steaming bowl of ramen was absolutely delicious…
+Each time we walked past this popular place to eat in Vancouver, there were always long lines outside.

 Explore Stanley Park and the Sea Wall

 Fun fact: Tripadvisor named Stanley Park ‘the top park in the entire world'.